Cost of living in Canada

 Table 5: Canadian cities local purchasing power

-So does that mean that St Catharines is the best place to live in Canada?
-Well I definitely can’t answer that here, that’s so subjective to what you’re after and lots of other quality of life measures.
+So does that mean that mean Calgary isn’t the best place to live in Canada?
+Well I definitely can’t answer that here, that’s so subjective and depends on what’s important to you.
 Cost of living should only be one factor in deciding where to live!

 Cost of living in Canada example costs by city